TheCavern/wiki.thecavern.net/docs/plugins/Server_Jobs.md

 :::warning

-When you leave a job, you will lose **50% of the levels** you have gained for that example.
+When you leave a job, you will lose **50% of the levels** you have gained for that job.
 For example, if you are a level 100 Miner, you will lose 50 levels.

 :::